Get Up To 35% OFF & Free Delivery

 Try starting with a simple word that they hear everyday, such as ‘dinner’ or ‘toy’, as they will already know what this sound means and will come to learn that they can give this command by pressing the button.

 The next step is to get your dog to associate the button sound and act of pushing it with a specific event.
-You can encourage this by modeling the action for your dog.
-For example, you could try giving your dog some food or a treat, and when they take it you can press the ‘food’ or ‘treat’ button.
+This process is called modeling, where you demonstrate the use of the button for your dog.
+For example, you could try giving your dog some dog food or a treat, and when they take it you can press the ‘food’, ‘eat’, or ‘treat’ button to help them associate the word with the action.
 Likewise, when you are getting them ready for a walk, you could clip onto their leash, and then bring them over to the buttons and press ‘walk’ before you head out.

 Using the buttons regularly shows your dog that if one is pressed, then a subsequent action occurs.
 Dogs thrive through repetitive training, and so the more often your practice with the buttons, the more likely your dog is to learn.